dmitriz/aligna/METRICS.md

 2. Continuously monitor metrics during implementation
 3. Apply automated feedback loops to improve AI review quality

 For tooling, consider using telemetry scripts or dashboards like Prometheus/Grafana to facilitate baseline recording and continuous monitoring.
+Link to example telemetry scripts or dashboards (e.g., Prometheus/Grafana).

 Remember: The goal isn't perfect measurement, but sufficient data to guide improvements in AI review capabilities.

 ---

 **Note**: This framework is adaptable.
 Configure metrics collection to match your specific AI agents' capabilities and review domains.
+For example, customizing metrics for a mobile app might focus on user experience and performance, while a web service might prioritize uptime and response time.